-Built in 2003, by Washburn and Doughty Associates, Incorporated of East Boothbay, Maine (hull #78) as the Liberty for Boston Towing and Transportation of Boston, Massachusetts.
-A subsidiary of Reinauer Transportation Companies of Staten Island, New York.
+Built in 2003, by Washburn and Doughty Associates of East Boothbay, Maine (hull #78) as the Liberty for the Boston Towing and Transportation Company of Boston, Massachusetts.
+A subsidiary of the Reinauer Transportation Companies of Staten Island, New York.

-The tug was designed primarily to fulfill Boston Towing's contract with Tractebel LNG Shipping of North America LLC.
+The tug was designed to fulfill the Boston Towing and Transportation Company's contract with the Tractebel LNG Shipping Company of North America.

-The Liberty is outfitted with two 3,000 gallon per minute Alco fire monitors and Aurora model 411 centrifugal pumps driven by Caterpillar 3406TA engines rated 480 horsepower at 2,100 RPM.
+The tug is outfitted with two 3,000 Gallon Per Minute.
+Alco fire monitors, and Aurora 411 centrifugal pumps driven by single Caterpillar 3406TA engine, rated 480 horsepower.
+As well as, a Deluge system.
+Designed to provide water spray coverage over the entire tug.
 The systems are designed to allow the crew to start and stop the pump engines remotely from the pilothouse.
-Additionally, the tug features a deluge systems designed to provide water spray coverage over the entire tug.

-However, in 2011 Boston Towing and Transportation was reabsorbed by Reinauer Transportation Companies of Staten Island, New York.
+In 2011, the Boston Towing and Transportation Company was reabsorbed by the Reinauer Transportation Companies of Staten Island, New York.
 Where the tug retained her name.